Canadian Institute for Health Information: Mandate

-The partnerships help CIHI avoid duplication of effort and cost, while ensuring value for Canadians.
-They also ensure that the policies and decisions that influence health in this country are based on accurate, comparable and unbiased information.

 Data sharing agreements

 CIHI tracks data in the different provinces with the help of information that is provided by hospitals, regional health authorities, medical practitioners and government bodies.
 This information is used by these various bodies to assess the various facets of our health care system and use it as a planning tool.
 There are several different submission applications available, some being system specific.

 The Electronic Data Submission Service (eDSS), a data transmission tool, is used by institutions and organizations (such as hospitals) to submit data files securely to CIHI. eDSS requires a registered client access codes that provides a user the ability to submit data to CIHI.

 Other applications include the Canadian MIS Database Submission reports provide feedback to those providing the data, ensuring that the data provided meets the technical requirements of the MIS standards, these are private reports that can only be viewed by a selected representative.
 The CJRR web based data submission tool allows those included in the Canadian Joint Replacement Registry to enter and submit data and produce various reports over the internet in real time.
 The Home Care Reporting System (HCRS) submission report provides those authorized with secure and timely access to reports generated by through from the data that is provided by HCRS.
 The e-Management Reports tool allows clients to see a web-based snapshot of all of their data submissions to six of CIHI's data holdings.
 Users can also access summaries of their submissions, statistics on error rates and timeliness.